inveniosoftware/docs-invenio-rdm/docs/features/customization.md

 ## Custom vocabularies

-InvenioRDM comes out-of-the-box with vocabularies for resource types, dates, creator/contributor roles, languages, licenses, relations types, affiliations and names.
-All vocabularies can be changed according to your local needs or can be import from external sources.
-Our vocabularies in addition comes out of the box with multilingual support.
+InvenioRDM comes out-of-the-box with vocabularies for resource types, date types, creator/contributor roles, languages, licenses, relations types, affiliations and names.
+Our vocabularies come out of the box with multilingual support.
+All vocabularies can be changed according to your local needs or can be imported from external sources.

 ## Subjects